 The Judges God Sends Us: a sermon on God’s vision for leadership in Judges 4

-What’s Missing from Immigration Conversations: a memoir about what American and German friends taught me about the weight of my US passport
+What’s Missing from Immigration Conversations: what American and German friends taught me about the weight of my US passport

-Looking at My Nadir: a memoir about sabbath and hitting a low point when I was serving as a pastor in Shanghai
+Looking at My Nadir: exploring sabbath and hitting a low point when I was serving as a pastor in Shanghai